abrantesdavid/zt9101-wireless-adapter-driver/README.md

 Use this software at your own risk.
 I provide no guarantees regarding compatibility, stability, security, or performance.

+`This driver was kept as a backup because newer drivers provided through Windows Update may not work correctly on some systems.`

 ## Installation
 1. Download the files in `releases`.
 2. Right-click `zt9101d_drv.inf`.